dannychrost/dannychrost/README.md

 - 👋 Hi, I’m @VestedDaniel
-- 👀 I’m interested in Web3
+- 👀 I’m very passionate about Web3
 - 🌱 I’m currently learning Foundry
-- 💞️ I’m looking to collaborate on decentralized applications
-- 📫 How to reach me danielkchrost@gmail.com
+- 📫 How to reach me daniel@klevel.one
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm from NYC
+- ✨ My personal account is [@dannychrost](https://github.com/dannychrost)

 <!---
 VestedDaniel/VestedDaniel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.